ANSSI-FR/rust-guide/src/06_ffi.md

-Concerning fieldless enums, crates like [`num_derive`] or [`num_enum`] allows developer to easily provide safe conversion from integer to enumeration and may be use to safely convert a integer (provided from a C `enum`) into a Rust enum.
+Concerning fieldless enums, crates like [`num_derive`] or [`num_enum`] allows developer to easily provide safe conversion from integer to enumeration and may be use to safely convert an integer (provided from a C `enum`) into a Rust enum.

 [num_derive]: https://crates.io/crates/num_derive
 [num_enum]: https://crates.io/crates/num_enum